10 Practices for Creating a Safe Space in Your Mind-Body Classes

 This might seem counterintuitive in a mind-body culture that always starts out with “take a deep, cleansing breath.”
 When we begin a class with a direction in breath, it mis-attunes a person with their current physiological state.

-Our culture, especially the mind-body world, uses breath as the go-to to help manage tough sensations and emotions, and while this can be useful at times, it can also be an unnecessary and hindering crutch that stops the body and its stress physiology from hitting its homeostatic reset point, which allows natural relaxation to occur (rather than via a contrived deep breathing sequence).
+Our culture, especially the mind-body world, uses breath as the go-to, to help manage tough sensations and emotions, and while this can be useful at times, it can also be an unnecessary and hindering crutch that stops the body and its stress physiology from hitting its homeostatic reset point, which allows natural relaxation to occur (rather than via a contrived deep breathing sequence).

-Rather than direct a breathing pattern right at the start, what I suggest is to first:
+So rather than direct a breathing pattern right at the start, what I suggest is to first:

 a) Have them notice their breath.